Cryptolens/Help/README.md

 # SKM Wiki Engine
 This repository contains a wiki engine and wiki articles for SKM's help page.

+> Note, we currently store all documentatin at https://github.com/Cryptolens/docs.
+This repository is kept as a reference only and will no longer be updated.

 ## Introduction
 It's very easy to use this engine to host your own wiki.
 There are four different types of files: